Why One Psychologist Considers SNOO a New-Mom “Essential”

 “The first time around it may have been a harder sell for me.
 I would have thought, ‘I can’t spend that much on something that helps just me.’
 But something that feels so powerful the second time is saying: ‘This is a need of mine.
 It’s not a luxury.
 It’s not a Fendi diaper bag.
 It’s something that will save my sanity, give me more patience, help me have a better relationship with my husband, help me bond with my baby, and help me get back to the work I love.”

-She hopes that as other moms become aware of how profoundly sleep deprivation may affect them that they too realize that SNOO is “an essential purpose, not a luxury.”
+She hopes that as other moms become aware of how profoundly sleep deprivation may affect them that they too realize that SNOO is “an essential purchase, not a luxury.”

 Disclaimer: The information on our site is NOT medical advice for any specific person or condition.
 It is only meant as general information.
 If you have any medical questions and concerns about your child or yourself, please contact your health provider.